aerospike/aerospike-lua-core/src/ldt/doc_lstack.md

 issue here is that we probably have to teach Aerospike how to transfer (and replicate) files as well as records.

-Design, V3.x.
-We will need to limit the amount of data that is held in a stack.
+We limit the amount of data that is held in a stack.
 We've added "StoreLimit" to the ldtMap, as a way to limit the number of items.
 Note that this can be used to limit both the storage and the read amounts.
 One way this could be used is to REUSE a cold LDR page when an LDR